boldlink/workflows-and-pipelines/gh001-workflows/README.md

 Docker Push: Pushes the Docker image to the ECR repository using the docker push command.

-NOTE: The steps above are skipped if the pull request contains the label ‘no-release’
+**NOTE**: The steps above are skipped if the pull request contains the label ‘no-release’

-### Sample caller Workflow:
+### Example caller Workflow:
 ```
 name: Release